NotAKidoS/NAK_CVR_Mods/ShareBubbles/README.md

 Share Bubbles!
 Allows you to drop down bubbles containing Avatars & Props.
 Requires both users to have the mod installed.
 Synced over Mod Network.

+### NOTICE - 1.0.2
+**Some features will not work as intended until ChilloutVRs API is updated.**
+- Bubbles will display "Private" label regardless of publication state.
+- Bubbles of private content you do not own will display "Claim" button regardless of if the content is already shared with you.
+- Unshare button will be accessible when viewing Public content not owned by you.

 ### How to use
 Open a Content Details page and click the Share button.
 You can choose between placing a Share Bubble or Sharing directly with users in the same instance.
 When placing a Share Bubble, you will be prompted to configure the bubble.
 Once you're ready, you can then Drop or Select the bubble for placement.